mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | Flash-pak*          | Blind III | Blind II     | Blind I     | 10y       | 4(L)      | 125¥                    |

-**APDS**

-Armor-piercing discarding sabot is a mouthful, which is why the APDS acronym is used so frequently.
-The sabot allows for high muzzle velocities pushing an ultra-hard penetrator designed to punch through armor.
-APDS is rarely made caseless because the sabot shells are left lying around anyway.
-These rounds ignore Armor.

-**Explosive**

-These slugs carry a shaped-charge explosive.
-Explosive rounds misfire whenever you roll a critical glitch.
-When this happens, the attacker must resist damage equal to the Damage Value done by the weapon (and don’t forget the modifier for the explosive rounds).
-Naturally, the attack misses its intended target, and the weapon firing the bullets is destroyed.

-**Flechette**

-The payload of a flechette (fl) round is made up of tiny, tightly packed fin-stabilized metal slivers or metal balls (depending on the weapon).
-They have some spread, making them more likely to catch a soft spot, but they’re small compared to other ammo, delivering less kinetic energy to the target.

-**Gel**

-These gel-ball rounds look like flattened blueberries on impact.
-Generally used for riot control or non-lethal subdual, they’re great for knocking a target on their hoop, though you shouldn’t expect that to work on trolls.
-Gel rounds inflict Stun damage.
-A target struck by a gel round must succeed at an immediate Quickness (2) or Body (4) test (player’s choice) or gain the Prone status.
-Burst Fire and Full Auto increase the threshold to avoid being knocked down by 1.

-**Stick-n-Shock**

-Stick-n-Shock rounds make any regular weapon a taser.
-They deal Stun damage and apply the Zapped status but don’t carry the punch of the regular round.

-**Assault cannon**

-Big rounds for assault cannons.
-They’re the only thing assault cannons can load, and they can’t be modified with other types.

-**Injection darts**

-Each injection dart carries a single dose of a drug or toxin (purchased separately).
-Successful delivery of the payload requires at least one net hit on the Attack test versus an unarmored target or two net hits against a target with any form of armor, be it worn or natural.
-The effect of the dart depends on the drug payload and is an Injection-vector toxin attack

-**Taser**

-These darts are designed to be loaded into taser weapons.

-**Regular**

-Classic ball or full metal jacket slugs.

 **All Things That Go BOOM!**